Unable to afford IVF, millennials turn to hopeful grandparents

 “I felt very uncomfortable,” admits Meyers.
 “I don’t like asking people for help or money … but [my husband] said, ‘my parents want grandchildren so badly.
 They’ll do anything.”

-Infertility was a personal, often painful issue that she was not forced to open up to greater family members.
+Infertility was a personal, painful issue that she was now forced to open up to greater family members.
 Not to mention, involving parents so very clearly invested in the outcome undoubtedly creates a heightened sense of pressure.

-“I knew that if they were paying for it, I would have to keep them in the loop kind of at every step–and every step isn’t necessarily a happy, positive step,” she explains.
+“I knew that if they were paying for it, I would have to keep them in the loop at every step–and every step isn’t necessarily a happy, positive step,” she explains.
 “It’s kind of being forced to share before you’re ready … but you feel like you have to because they’re so generously giving you this money.”

 While Meyers concedes the financial gift has been “life-changing” and she’s incredibly grateful, many times she wishes she and her husband alone faced this journey.
 “It’s hard to feel like you have an obligation,” says Meyers.
 “They’ve given you so much money.
 If you don’t end up with a baby on the other side–that guilt is weighing heavily on me.”